flatironinstitute/figpack/docs/contributing.md

 - Core Python package
 - Web API (figpack-api)
-- GUI interface (figpack-gui)
+- Figure GUI (figpack-figure)
 - Management interface (figpack-manage)

-The GUI interface is what renders the figures.
+The Figure GUI is what renders the figures.
 The build assets are included in the Python package and get injected into the figure directories.

 ## Setup Development Environment